COVID-19 instructions for attending a Departmental office in Australia

 If you have an appointment at one of our offices, you must follow all precautionary measures listed below.
 This will help reduce the spread of COVID-19 and protect yourself and those who are most at risk.

-If your state or city is in lockdown and stay-at-home orders are in place, you must not attend the office.
+you must not attend the office.
 All appointments will be cancelled.
 The Department will contact you at a later stage, to reschedule your appointment.

 Our offices in Australia provide services by appointment only.